jeremy-banks/devops/README.md

 | :-: | :-: |
 | <img src="drawings/vpc-subnet-layout-five9s.drawio.png" width="400"/> | <p align="center"><img src="drawings/vpc-subnet-layout-four9s.drawio.png" width="400"/> |

 Virtual Private Cloud Subnet layout is designed to provide 99.999% ("Five Nines") availability using 3 Subnets across 3 Availability Zones as per the [recommendations and best practices for ECS](https://aws.amazon.com/blogs/containers/amazon-ecs-availability-best-practices/).
-Although the blog contains best practices for *ECS*, the same logic for providing 99.999% availability applies to EKS, RDS, S3, etc. This codebase also can be configured to provide 99.99% ("Four Nines") availability using 2 Subnets across 2 Availability Zones as a cost savings option by settging `vpc_five9s_enabled = false`.
+Although the blog contains best practices for *ECS*, the same logic for providing 99.999% availability applies to EKS, RDS, S3, etc. This codebase also can be configured to provide 99.99% ("Four Nines") availability using 2 Subnets across 2 Availability Zones as a cost savings option by setting `foo = false`.
+This codebase will not provide 99.9999% ("Six Nines") availability using 4 Subnets across 4 Availability Zones is not in the scope of this codebase for various reasons, most noteably because AWS

 ## Initial Setup